Proactive and AoI-aware Failure Recovery for Stateful NFV-enabled Zero-Touch 6G Networks: Model-Free DRL Approach: Solution Algorithm

 \subsection{Policy Optimization}

 In the most well known policy optimization method, called \textbf{REINFORCE}, the agent generates data for a whole episode, based on the current policy.
-Then, stochastic policy parameters update after each episode by $\nabla_\theta\log\pi\big(a(t)|s(t);\theta\big) R(t)$.
+Then, stochastic policy parameters update after each episode by

+where $\nabla_{\theta}$ denotes the gradient with respect to parameter $\theta$, and $\pi\big(a(t)|s(t);\theta\big)$ indicates the stochastic policy, which is parameterized by $\theta$.
 Therefore, the updates are highly variant, and unstable.
-It is possible to reduce the variance of this estimate while keeping it unbiased by subtracting a baseline denoted by $b(t)$ as $\nabla_\theta\log\pi(a(t)|s(t);\theta)[R(t) - b(t)]$ \cite{baseline}.
+It is possible to reduce the variance of this estimate while keeping it unbiased by subtracting a baseline denoted by $b(t)$ \cite{baseline} as:

 A learned estimate of the value function is commonly used as the baseline.
 Then, the quantity $R(t) - b(t)$, used to scale policy gradient, can be seen as an estimate of the advantage of taking action $a(t)$ in state $s(t)$.
-Because $R(t)$ is an estimate of $Q_{\pi}(a(t),s(t))$, and $b(t)$ is an estimate of $V_{\pi}(s(t))$, the advantage function is defined as:

-$Q_{\pi}(a(t),s(t))$ and $V_{\pi}(s(t))$ denote state-action value and state-value function, respectively.
+Because $R(t)$ is an estimate of $Q_{\pi}(a(t),s(t))$, and $b(t)$ is an estimate of $V_{\pi}(s(t))$, where $Q_{\pi}(a(t),s(t))$ and $V_{\pi}(s(t))$ denote state-action value and state-value function, respectively.
+The advantage function is defined as:

 This approach is named as actor-critic architecture, where actor chooses action based on policy $\pi$ and $b(t)$ evaluates the action by the value of the state\cite{A3C}. \\ The \textbf{REINFORCE} method uses the $\log$ probability of the actions, to trace the impact of actions.
 But there are other functions for this matter \cite{objectivefunc}.
 Also, we do not want our policy parameter updates to be large in each iteration in on-policy methods, because the agent might get stuck in poor policy and generate data based on that policy.
 Thus, learning on that data could cause a wrecked policy.
 To mitigate this problem, \cite{tpro} proposes a Trust Region Policy Optimization, which uses KL-divergence as a constraint or penalty to limit policy parameter updates.
 But this method has a complex computation and needs lots of processing power.
 In this paper, we use Proximal Policy Optimization \cite{ppo} with Clipped Surrogate Objective (PPO-CSO), which is a first-order objective algorithm described next.